mwpriddy/mwpriddy.github.io/_posts/2015-03-04-Uniaxial-Stress-Strain-Transverse-Isotropic-Material.md

 ## Three-Dimensional Hooke's Law

 For the duration of this post, let us assume that shear stresses/strains are zero.
 This will become clear in later sections of this discussion, mainly because were aren't applying any shearing to our deformed volume.
-Also, lets assume the material is fully anisotropic, therefore Hooke's law now looks something like
+Also, lets assume the material is fully anisotropic because that will include any arbitrary crystal orientation of the material.
+3D Hooke's law is now:

 $$
 \begin{equation}